Introduction

 1. Add the karnataka_districts layer from the karnataka.gpkg file.
 This layer contains the geometry of each district along with its name in the DISTRICT field.

 1. To add the name of the district to the roads layer, we need to perform a spatial-join.
 This is done using the Join attributes by Location algorithm.
 Search and locate the tool in the toolbox.
 Double-click to open it.
-Select the national_highways as the input layer and do a one-to-one join with the karnataka_districts layer.
+For Join to features in, select the national_highways layer and By comparing to as karnataka_districts.
+This will join each feature in the roads layer to the intersecting feature from the districts layer.
 Select only the DISTRICT field to be added to the output.
+For the Join type, you have 3 options.
+Here we want to do a one-to-one join where the for each road feature, we want to select one district feature.
+Select the Take attributes of the feature with largest overlap only option.

 1. The new layer Joined layer now has the intersecting district name in the DISTRICT field.
 We can now sum the road lengths and group them for each district.
 You may recall that in earlier versions of QGIS, you needed a plugin called Group Stats to do this.
 But now we can do this via the built-in Statistic by Categories algorithm.
 Select the Joined layer as the Input vector layer, length_km as the Field to calculate statistics on.
 Select the DISTRICT field as the Field(s) with Categories.